Frequently Asked Questions

-Why is DMV changing the way it issues licenses?
+Why did DMV change the way it issues licenses?

 DMV made this change to protect the identities of Alaskans.
 The newly designed card will include numerous security features to protect your identity and reduce fraud.
 The new card design and central issuance process is part of a nationwide effort to make it harder for criminals to obtain your identity.
 The central issuance process is a safer and more secure way to handle one of the most important documents a person possesses.

 What does “central issuance” mean?

 Central Issuance is a process by which the DMV will print and mail your driver license or ID will be printed and mailed from a secure centralized facility in the U.S., Fort Wayne, Indiana, to be exact.
 You will no longer receive your permanent license or ID over the counter.
 Instead, you will be issued a temporary soft durable card, and DMV will mail a permanent hard card to your address of record in about two weeks.

 How does the temporary card work?